Monday, October 31, 2022

 (July 7, 1933 – August 7, 2022)

-History isn’t just something that ought to be taught, read, or encouraged only because it will make us better citizens," Mr. McCullough once said, "It will make us a better citizen and it will make us more thoughtful and understanding human beings.
-It should be taught for the pleasure it provides.
-The pleasure of history, like art or music or literature, consists in an expansion of the experience of being alive."
+He believed history should not be taught as a chore but as a source of joy.
+“History isn’t just something that ought to be taught because it will make us better citizens,” he said.
+“It will make us more thoughtful and understanding human beings.
+The pleasure of history, like art or music, consists in an expansion of the experience of being alive.”

 David McCullough painted with words, not just to inform, but to inspire.
 He reminded us that ordinary people could live extraordinary lives—and that history, when written with care and reverence, could become a form of art.
 Through his books and his voice, he became my teacher, my mentor, and a quiet companion in my loneliest seasons.
 I hope to carry forward a portion of his spirit in the life I’m still building.